-Prepared by Alan Nicolson and Paul Stokes, Senior Partners of Clear Blue Skies Group S.L., International Estate Agents in South Tenerife
+Prepared by Paul Stokes, managing Director of Clear Blue Skies Group S.L., International Estate Agents in South Tenerife

 The Benefits of living in Tenerife There are huge benefits for people from the UK and elsewhere to buy property in Tenerife.
 The all year summer-like weather is the obvious attraction, but Tenerife offers so much to almost everyone whether the extremely low cost of living, the beautiful mountains and pine forests or just the fabulous low key lifestyle of foreigners and locals alike, on these, the aptly named “Fortunate Islands”.

 Many people are now exchanging their dowdy lifestyle back home for the beautiful sub-tropical climate enjoyed here, and with the renewed confidence, wealth, and aspirations of Europe’s forty, fifty and sixty something’s, there is ongoing demand for property in Tenerife, particularly in the South around Playa de las Americas.
 However there are many subtle differences in the way property is transacted in Spain and its islands and the term “Caveat Emptor” (buyer beware) should be foremost in your mind if buying property in any foreign country.